binarymash/binarymash.github.io/_posts/2017-06-18-Diagnosing-Process-Crashes.md

 ---
 layout: post
 title: "Diagnosing Process Crashes, or, What To Do When Computers Choose To Hate Us"
+description: "Microsoft's Debug Diagnostic Tool is a valuable resource when troubleshooting mysterious crashes.
+Here is how we used it to identify a mysterious crash."
 date: 2017-06-18 12:00:00 -0000
 comments: true
 tags: [Debug Diagnostics]